dkj/CrazyLIMS/record_of_prompts.md

 - that the handover mechanism should be considered explicitly e.g. for a research group working on particular study to an operations lab for a standardised service on some of their samples and the return of that lab's output artefacts (physical or data products) to the research group/study
 - the mechanism for doing this offered in the options in our conversation, consistent with the items immediately above in this list.

+##### execute plan

+As an expert software developer who favours clarity through minimal architecture and reusing existing patterns in their solutions, review the security-access-control-plan-phase1-and-2-security-redux.md plan with a view to starting to implement it.
+Keep changes as small as possible (e.g. exploit existing provenance graph capability rather than adding new tables).
+Favour test driven development where pragmatic.
+Ensure good explanatory code  and test documentation, good test coverage, and that the tests pass, so that the reviewer's task is straightforward.

 ### Later